hyperledger/fabric/docs/source/chaincode4ade.rst

 now marry the basic shim APIs of ``Get`` and ``Put`` with the added functionality of ``Encrypt`` and ``Decrypt``.

+To add the encryption entities extension to your chaincode as a dependency, see vendoring_.

+.. _vendoring:

 Managing external dependencies for chaincode written in Go
 ----------------------------------------------------------
 If your chaincode requires packages not provided by the Go standard library, you will need to include those packages with your chaincode.
+It is also a good practice to add the shim and any extension libraries to your chaincode as a dependency.

 There are `many tools available <https://github.com/golang/go/wiki/PackageManagementTools>`__ for managing (or "vendoring") these dependencies.
 The following demonstrates how to use ``govendor``: